jshen1s1/2023-MS-Project-LT-with-NL/README.md

 This repository contains the code for Jinghao Shen's MS Project

 The framework comprises all the basic stages: feature extraction, training, inference and evaluation.
 After loading the CIFAR10/CIFAR100 dataset, a resnet baseline is trained and evaluated.
-The code also allows to test four noise-robust loss functions.
+The code also allows to test five long-tailed distribution with noisy label approaches.

 ### Content
 - [1.
 Type of Learning Approach](#1-type-of-learning-approach)